The complete guide to A/B testing

 - Heatmap and session recording.
 These methods offer visibility on the way that users interact with elements on a page or between pages.

-Your A/B tests must be complemented by additional information in order to identify conversion problems and offer an understanding of user behavior.
+How to find A/B test ideas?Your A/B tests must be complemented by additional information in order to identify conversion problems and offer an understanding of user behavior.
 This analysis phase is critical, and must help you to create “strong” hypotheses.
-The tools mentioned above and their associated disciplines will help.
+The disciplines mentioned above will help.
 A correctly formulated hypothesis is the first step towards a successful A/B testing program and must respect the following rules.
+Hypotheses must:

 - be linked to a clearly discerned problem that has identifiable causes